jbrayton/ipad-scroll-position-fix/README.md

 5. Press the home button to leave the app.
 6. Open the app again.

-*Expected Results:* I would expect the table view to remain scrolled to the bottom of the list.
+*Expected Results:* I would expect the table view to remain scrolled to the bottom.

-*Actual Results:* The table view is no longer scrolled to the bottom of the list.
+*Actual Results:* The table view is no longer scrolled to the bottom.

 This project demonstrates the issue.
 It also includes the code I used to address this in [Unread](https://www.goldenhillsoftware.com/unread/).